zsakowitz/tnil/README.md

 A crate to parse, generate, transform, and operate on text in the language of New Ithkuil.

+See [the documentation](https://docs.rs/tnil) for programmer-facing information.

 ## Completed Goals

 - **To model all words and grammatical categories in New Ithkuil.** Structs and enums are provided for all parts of the Ithkuil language and model it precisely, even if this leads to types that end up being difficult to work with.
-See the [`CheckedFormative`][crate::word::formative::Formative] type for an example of this complexity in action.
+See the `CheckedFormative` type for an example of this complexity in action.

 - **To provide glossing functionality.** Ithkuil text is often shown as glosses, which show the grammatical categories and roots of a word in a form easy to parse for humans.
-This crate provides the [`Gloss`][crate::gloss::Gloss] and [`GlossStatic`][crate::gloss::GlossStatic] traits to allow all types in the crate to be glossed.
+This crate provides the `Gloss` and `GlossStatic` traits to allow all types in the crate to be glossed.

+- **To easily convert to and from romanized text.** The most prominent form of Ithkuil text is in its romanization system, and this crate has first-class support for it with parsing and generation functions using the `FromTokens` and `IntoTokens` traits.

 ## Incomplete Goals

-- **To easily convert to and from romanized text.** The most prominent form of Ithkuil text is in its romanization system, and this crate aims to have first-class support for it with parsing and generation functions.

 - **To convert into Ithkuil script.** Natively, Ithkuil is written using a morphophonemic script.
 This crate aims to be able to generate representations